galopago/misistemita/d-electronics/d03/README.md

 # Configuration

-* For Pull-Up resistor on the push button connect V+ to Y terminal and GND to X. Output of the switch is connected to terminal S
+* For Pull-Up resistor on the push button connect V+ to Y terminal and GND to X terminal.
+The output of the switch is connected to S terminal.

-* For Pull-Down resistor on the push button connect V+ to X terminal and GND to Y. Output of the switch is connected to terminal S
+* For Pull-Down resistor on the push button connect V+ to X terminal and GND to Y terminal.
+The output of the switch is connected to S terminal.

-* To connect the cathode of the led to the X terminal, make a solder jumper between pads 1-2 of JP1.
-Anode of the led is connected to terminal L
+* To connect the cathode of the LED to the X terminal, make a solder bridge between pads 1-2 of JP1.
+The anode of the LED is connected to L terminal.

-* To connect the cathode of the led to the Y terminal, make a solder jumper between pads 2-3 of JP1.
-Anode of the led is connected to terminal L
+* To connect the cathode of the LED to the Y terminal, make a solder bridge between pads 2-3 of JP1.
+The anode of the LED is connected to L terminal.